Don Reitz: Life is Not a Dress Rehearsal

 |On View:||June 4, 2021–February 20, 2022|

-Don Reitz is broadly recognized as one of the most influential American ceramic artists of the last century.
+The exhibition Don Reitz: Life is not a Dress Rehearsal features the work of Don Reitz, an artist broadly recognized as one of the most influential American ceramic artists of the last century.
 Known by many in the ceramics community as “Mr. Salt” for his role in almost single-handedly reviving the salt-fire tradition in American studio ceramics, the New York Times recognized Reitz as “one of a small cadre of midcentury artisans who expanded the medium to include immense, intellectually provocative works of abstract art” (New York Times, March 30, 2014).
 This exhibition will add to the significant body of scholarship on Reitz’s work with new research on the well-known but largely unstudied “Sara Series” (1983-91).
 This exhibition will feature, together for the first time, over 40 works from this series.

 The catalyst for this body of work is no less dramatic than the work itself.
 “In 1982 Reitz nearly lost the use of his left arm and leg in a serious truck accident.
 Laid up for months and in constant pain,” he sank into a deep depression (Don Reitz: Clay, Fire, Salt, and Wood, Clowes).
 It is during this period of despair that Reitz’ father passed away and his niece, Sara Gula, was diagnosed with cancer.
 A regular exchange of letters and drawings between Reitz and his niece saw them through the worst of their convalescence.